Facing Delays in Property Possession? Know Your Legal Options

 Property

 Have you bought a flat recently?
-It is necessary to do flat registration after possession.
-Flat registration is necessary for 2 reasons:
+It is necessary to register this transaction.
+Registry of your flat is necessary for 2 reasons:

 You can also register an under-construction flat.
 The common misconception is that a flat cannot be registered before possession and that it can only be registered after possession.
 But, this is not the case.
 In fact, banks insist on the registration of under-construction flats before granting home loans.
 While such registration protects the interest of banks, the entire risk is put on the shoulders of the homebuyer.